-Summer Land Camels aims to build a sustainable industry that harnesses the incredible potential of these beautiful animals, that represent the hardships and spirited nature of the early cameleers, and who have been embraced by indigenous communities of Australia.
-Their farm, situated in the volcanic crater of the Scenic Rim, produces a range of diverse products including the Camel milk that we used within several items of our menu.
+Summer Land Camels aims to build a sustainable industry that harnesses the incredible potential of these beautiful animals.
+Their farm, situated in the volcanic crater of the Scenic Rim, produces a range of products including the Camel milk used within several items of our menu.
 They are a bespoke business and have created an emerging product in the food industry.

 Kane, from The Butcher Co., is an entrepreneur and provided the Angus beef for one of our mouth-watering main courses.
 The Butcher Co. is run by Kane and his wife Ashleah who breed and raise cattle on the family property at Aratula.
 Kane also sourced local pork from the Neuendorf family’s piggery at Kalbar for our other delicious main course, as well as, the custom made chipolatas and the pork for the cured hog.